FThompson/Gamepads.js/README.md

 gamepad.addEventListener(type, callback[, index])
 ```

 Adds an event listener to this gamepad.
-If `index` is supplied, the listener will apply only to events for the button at that index.
+If `index` is supplied, the listener will apply only to events for the button at that index; otherwise (default value `-1`) the listener will apply to all buttons or axes.
 In the case of `'joystickmove'` events, a two-item array must be passed to `index` to handle two-axis joysticks.

-Event listeners are called in order of most recently added.
+Indexed event listeners are called before unindexed event listeners.
+After that, event listeners are called in order of most recently added.

 ```javascript
 gamepad.removeEventListener(type, callback[, index])